Developing Reliable, Affordable and Safely Managed Water Services

-Safe water is a crucial component for development and prosperity—driving health, social, and economic outcomes for everyone, including those living in underinvested communities.
-However, in too many parts of the world, the management and financing of water systems is so broken that family homes, schools, and even health care facilities go without safe water.
-The health, education and economic consequences are dire.
-Data gaps, inadequate models for sustainable water delivery and unclear water governance result in an unnecessary lack of safe water services at scale across households, schools and health care facilities putting health, education, well-being, and economic growth at risk.
+Safe water is a crucial component for development and prosperity—driving health, social, and economic outcomes for everyone, including those living in underserved communities.
+In different parts of the world, changing weather patterns due to climate change, poor water resources protection and management, and limited capacity for the operation and maintenance of water infrastructure result in households, schools, and healthcare facilities suffering from a lack of safe water services.
+Data gaps, inadequate models for sustainable water service delivery, and poor governance lead to a lack of safe water services at scale across households, schools, and healthcare facilities putting public health, education, well-being, and economic growth at risk.

-In some parts of the world, current prioritized interventions may directly conflict with addressing the root causes of water-service failures.
-Equally challenging, an overdependence on donor government support perpetuates the boom-and-bust cycles of development rather than creating enduring delivery models for safe water services.
-There are also far too many one-size-fits-all approaches, which pose the risk of delivering water services that are not valuable to communities and safe at the point of use.
+In some parts of the world, current prioritized interventions may directly conflict with addressing the root causes of safe water service failures.
+Equally challenging, an overdependence on donor support perpetuates the boom-and-bust cycles of development rather than creating sustainable safe water delivery models.

 Delivering safe water requires us to strengthen systems and develop professionalized service delivery solutions.
-To that end, we are working with communities, civil society, donors, local and national governments, and private sector partners in Ethiopia, Ghana, and Uganda to create solutions that will sustain quality services for one million people in low-income households, health facilities, and schools in sub-Saharan Africa by 2025.
+To that end, we are working with communities, civil society, donors, local and national governments, and private sector partners in Ethiopia, Ghana, and Uganda to create solutions that will sustain quality services for one million people in low-income households, schools, and healthcare facilities in sub-Saharan Africa by 2025.

 What We Do: Address Systems, Build Sustainable Local Capacity, and Advance Beyond Infrastructure